Property Damage / Malicious Damage

 Ref: MGL c.266 §126B

 Charges like these are nothing to be taken lightly.
 Whether you have a reasonable explanation for your actions or you deny your guilt, I can help.
-Contact me to discuss the details of your case today.
+Contact me to discuss the details of your case today, and I’ll discuss how I think we can keep this incident off your record.